 - Meaningful Name: John Spartan is a mighty warrior.
 Simon Phoenix is raised from death-like cryo-sleep.
 Lenina Huxley lives in the regimented, eugenicised future.
 Edgar Friendly is a perfectly nice, reasonable man, if a bit unclean.

 - Mental Affair: Spartan and Huxley, until he realizes that's all there is to it and promptly removes his headgear.

 - Minion with an F in Evil: Administrative Assistant Bob.
 Of course, with Phoenix, he has no choice.
-He would have killed him, too.
+He would have MurderDeathKilled him, too.
 And Phoenix needs an assistant, anyway.

 - Mirrored Confrontation Shot

-- Monumental Damage: As we swoop over the hell of 1996 Los Angeles, we see that the Hollywood sign is on fire.
+- Monumental Damage: As we swoop over the hell of 1996 Los Angeles, our first sign that this is a world of chaos is that the Hollywood sign is on fire.

 - Motor Mouth: Edgar Friendly.
 Not surprising since it's Denis Leary.

 - Neural Implanting: Part of cyro-rehab is giving people skills and the desire to use them.
 Spartan gets knitting, Phoenix gets a lot of much more useful skills...